ipums/hlink/doc/developer.md

 3) `spark` -- This contains the code for the spark initialization and connection.
 4) `linking` -- This contains the code for all of the linking tasks.
 There is a separate README.md file in this module to further describe it.

-In addition to these 4 modules, the `setup.py` file at the top level of the repo contains the configurations for packaging up the program with pip.
+In addition to these 4 modules, the `pyproject.toml` file at the top level of the repo contains the configurations for packaging up the program with pip.

 ## Developing Code
 To set up a copy of this project for development,